panosoft/chronicle/README.md

 <a name="architecture"/>
 ## Architecture

-[Reports](#report) are CommonJS modules (i.e. Node modules) that export Definitions.
+[Reports](#report) are CommonJS modules (i.e. Node modules) that export a Report Function.

-[Definitions](#definition) describe how to retrieve data and generate HTML.
+Report [Functions](#function) accept runtime parameters, retrieve data, and generate HTML.

 Chronicle [`bundle`](#bundle) can be used to bundle Reports.
 Bundling reduces a Report Module, and all of it's dependencies, into a single, portable, version locked file.
 As such, bundling makes transporting Reports across networks a trivial task.

 Chronicle [`Press`](#press) runs Reports.
-It accepts a variety of inputs: urls to Bundles, paths to Modules, or references to Definition objects.
-Running a Report loads the Report Definition, retrieves data, and generates HTML.
+It accepts a variety of inputs: urls to Bundles, paths to Modules, or references to Report functions.
+Running a Report loads the Report function, evaluates it, and returns it's HTML output.

-Finally, HTML renderers like [PrinceXML](http://www.princexml.com/) that support [CSS Paged Media](https://drafts.csswg.org/css-page-3/) can be used to create PDFs complete with page headers, footers, numbers, etc.!
+Finally, HTML renderers like [PrinceXML](http://www.princexml.com/) that support [CSS Paged Media](https://drafts.csswg.org/css-page-3/) can be used to generate PDFs complete with page headers, footers, numbers, etc.!

 ![Architecture](docs/architecture.png)